-Efficiency and effectiveness are second nature to internal auditors.
+Effectiveness and Efficiency (separate article) are second nature to internal auditors.
 The words are frequently used when evaluating controls and forming opinions on the activities of others.
 Yet how often are they internalised?
 What of your own efficiency and effectiveness?

 It is possible to be efficient without being effective and vice versa: